ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.kecontact/README.md

 ### 2.0.1 (2023-07-10)
 * (Sneak-L8) support for Company Car Wall Box MID - GREEN EDITION (sentry IOBROKER-KECONTACT-1K & IOBROKER-KECONTACT-1N) and PV-Edition (sentry IOBROKER-KECONTACT-1M)

-### 2.0.0 (2023-06-26)
-* (Sneak-L8) support for 1p/3p-charging (start charging with 1 phase and switch to 3 phases when enough surplus available) including Keba KeContact S10
-* (Sneak-L8) minimum amperage allowed to 5A because some vehicles and KeContact (undocumented) allow this value
-* (Sneak-L8) new switch to limit battery storage support only to hold minimum charging power
-* (Sneak-L8) catch error when requesting firmware page (sentry IOBROKER-KECONTACT-1H)
-* (Sneak-L8) RFID tag and class where not updated in channel "statitics" when no charging sessions were obtained
-* (Sneak-L8) added new Keba model Company Car Wall Box MID (sentry IOBROKER-KECONTACT-1K)

-### 1.5.2 (2022-11-02)
-* (Sneak-L8) fix error in release script

 ## License
                                  Apache License